No Forced Entry Insurance Risk

 No Sign of Forced Entry.
 No Insurance Payout.

-The 6-second break-in leaves no broken glass, no kicked door, no signs of a struggle.
-Here’s why that single fact can cost you your claim, and what to ask your insurance company before it happens to you.
+No forced entry insurance claims are quietly denied or capped every day.
+The 6-second garage break-in leaves no broken glass, no kicked door, no signs of a struggle.
+Here’s why that single fact can cost you your homeowners insurance claim, and what to ask your agent before it happens to you.

 What Your Insurance Company Actually Looks For

-Most homeowner’s policies cover theft, but the fine print almost always distinguishes between two scenarios: theft with evidence of forced entry, and mysterious disappearance.
-The two are not treated equally.
+Most homeowners insurance policies cover theft, but the fine print almost always distinguishes between two scenarios: theft with evidence of forced entry, and mysterious disappearance.
+The two are not treated equally, and that distinction is exactly where no forced entry insurance claims get rejected.

 When a thief breaks a window or kicks in a door, the damage itself is your evidence.
 The adjuster sees splintered wood, broken glass, pry marks.
 The claim moves forward.